 |Theoretical Knowledge||The Theoretical Knowledge section of the course will consist of a minimum of eight hours, four hours of briefings/lectures to be given by a person qualified to instruct in aerobatic flying and the remaining four hours to be carried out through self study under supervision.|

-A candidate may commence the course at any time after qualifying for a Private Pilot’s Licence or National Private Pilot’s Licence.
-There are no minimum preentry hour or time requirements to enter the course of training.
+An applicant may commence the course at any time after qualifying for a Private Pilot’s Licence or National Private Pilot’s Licence.
+There are no minimum pre-entry hour or time requirements to enter the course of training.
 The courses consist of dual flying with an instructor who is qualified to give aerobatic instruction and relevant theoretical knowledge training.
 (Pilots who already have some aerobatic experience may qualify for a reduction in the flying hour requirement of the course.)

-Upon completion of the course to the required standard, the applicant will be signed off as competent at basic aerobatic manoeuvres on an application form provided in the Syllabus and upon receipt of this form, we will issue an AOPA Aerobatic Certificate to provide evidence of competency.
+Having completed the course and been assessed as competent to the required standard, the applicant will be signed off on an application form provided in the syllabus.
+Upon receipt of this form, we will issue an AOPA Aerobatic Certificate to provide evidence of competency.

 FCL.800 Aerobatic rating

-(a) Holders of a pilot licence for aeroplanes, TMG or sailplanes shall only undertake aerobatic flights only if they hold an aerobatic rating in accordance with this point
+(a) Holders of a pilot licence with privileges to fly aeroplanes or TMGs shall undertake aerobatic flights only if they hold an aerobatic rating in accordance with this point

 (b) Applicants for an aerobatic rating shall have completed:

-(2) a training course at an ATO, including:
+(2) a training course at DTO or at an ATO, including:

 (i) theoretical knowledge instruction appropriate for the rating;

-(ii) at least 5 hours or 20 flights of aerobatic instruction in the appropriate aircraft category.
+(ii) at least 5 hours of aerobatic instruction in aeroplanes or TMGs flown with engine power.